NOTE: All fees mentioned in this catalog are subject to change without prior notice.

 Information about the graduation ceremony, purchase of caps, master's hoods and gowns, tickets and other graduation activities will be sent to students approximately two months before graduation for those who wish to participate in the graduation ceremony.

-The student must contact the University Bookstore at the UW-Platteville Pioneer Student Center (608.342.1486) for assistance in ordering his/her cap, gown, tassel, and master's hood.
-The cost for these items, including tax is approximately $60.00.
-There is an additional fee of approximately $7.00 for shipping the items.
+The student must contact the University Bookstore at the UW-Platteville Pioneer Student Center (phone 608.342.1486) for assistance in ordering his/her cap, gown, tassel, and master's hood.
+The cost for these items is usually around $55.00.

 The actual diploma is not given out at graduation - it will be mailed 8-10 weeks after graduation, providing all necessary grades are posted and financial obligations have been met.